kalppi/Shape.js/README.md

 # Shape.js

-Shape.js is a library that helps you define what members and data types, the shape, your objects are supposed to have, and then use that information in your unit tests.
+Shape.js is a library that helps you define what members and data types, the "shape", your objects are supposed to have, and then use that information in your unit tests.

 ## Example